Ken Jennings: Writing career and other media

 Jennings also wrote a trivia newsletter, "Trivia Tuesday", that ran from 2006 to 2021.
 Every Tuesday, beginning July 4, 2006, he sent out an email containing seven questions.
 The seventh, a question asking what several items have in common, was designed to be Google-resistant.
 Subscribers responded with the answers to all seven questions and results were maintained on a scoreboard on Jennings's blog.
 Every 10 weeks, the respondent with the most seventh questions correct was awarded a signed copy of his newest book.
 After 800 quizzes, on November 16, 2021, due to increasing commitments related to Jeopardy!, book tours, and running out of material for the seventh question, Jennings discontinued the newsletter.

 Jennings won the rookie division of the American Crossword Puzzle Tournament in 2006.
 He was an active member of the trivia app FleetWit, regularly playing in the live trivia races.
 As of March 2018, on average, he had answered 89% of questions correctly and won over $2,000.
 He also competed regularly in LearnedLeague under the name "JenningsK".
-His last active season was LL85 (May 2020), where he played in the A Rundle of the Laguna league and finished the season in 5th place.
+His last active season was LL85 (May 2020), when he played in the A Rundle of the Laguna league and finished in 5th place.